tajmone/pandoc-goodies/pp/README.md

 PP is a text preprocessor designed by Christophe Delord ([@CDSoft](https://github.com/CDSoft)) for pandoc (and more generally Markdown and reStructuredText).
 PP ships with some very powerful built-in macros for literate programming, diagrams (GraphViz, PlantUML and ditaa), and running scripts inside markdown source.

-But the great power of PP is it’s extensibility through user-created macros, branching and conditional statements.
+But the great power of PP is it’s extensibility through user-defined macros, branching and conditional statements.

 PP is cross-platform and available as a single standalone binary file:

 -   <https://github.com/CDSoft/pp>
 -   <http://cdsoft.fr/pp/>
+-   <http://cdsoft.fr/pp/download.html> — precompiled binaries (all releases)

 For some introductiory tutorials on using PP, see: